Lapin0t/phd-manuscript/main/02_games.typ

 morphisms.
-As games are parametrized over sets of positions, game morphisms could be naturally defined as parametrized over position morphisms, in the displayed style of #nm[Ahrens] and #nm[Lumsdaine]~#mcite(<AhrensL19>), but I will resist the urge to dive too deeply into the structure of games and leave most of it for further work to expose.
+As games are parametrized over sets of positions, game morphisms could be naturally defined as parametrized over position morphisms, in the displayed style of #nm[Ahrens] and #nm[Lumsdaine]~#mcite(<AhrensL19>), but we will resist the urge to dive too deeply into the structure of games and leave most of it for further work to expose.
 Indeed, we will require none of it for our main goal of proving correctness of OGS.
 Moreover, as already noted by #nm[Dagand] and